Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: A Preparation Theorem for Restricted Log-Exp-Analytic Functions

 \section{A Preparation Theorem for Restricted \\ Log-Exp-Analytic Functions}

-In this section we give a preparation theorem for $\mathbb{R}_{\textnormal{an,exp}}$-definable functions from \cite{25}.
-For its formulation technical tools like logarithmic scales, $C$-heirs and $C$-nice functions are needed (compare also with \cite{25}).
-Then we give a preparation theorem for restricted log-exp-analytic functions from \cite{26}.
+In this section we recall a preparation theorem for $\mathbb{R}_{\textnormal{an,exp}}$-definable functions from~\cite{27}.
+For its formulation technical tools like logarithmic scales, $C$-heirs and $C$-nice functions are needed (compare also with~\cite{27}).
+Then we formulate a preparation theorem for restricted log-exp-analytic functions from~\cite{28}.